-Farès is an anthropologist & archaeologist with particular interests in the intersection of material culture studies, philosophy, history of thought and creative/religious practice.
-He currently provides freelance consultancy in cultural and intangible heritage impact mitigation and arts programming and directing; occasionally also giving talks & lecturing on tours.
+Farès is an anthropologist & archaeologist with particular interests in the intersection of material culture studies, philosophy, belief/spirituality, history of thought & creative/religious practice.
+He currently provides freelance consultancy in tangible & intangible cultural heritage and arts/culture management; occasionally also giving talks & lecturing on tours.
 Farès has (co)written numerous academic articles, with several more in preparation and is working on his first book based on his thesis on the nature of human belief.
 He has served on various boards and public bodies.
-Please subscribe to receive information about upcoming talks, tours & publications.

 UPCOMING TOURS & TALKS